Asli0911/DS-Projects/README.md

 # DS-Projects

-A very good example for Exploratory Data Analysis (EDA) with python
+Scout Car Project is a very good example for Exploratory Data Analysis (EDA) with python.